namoopsoo/namoopsoo.github.io/content/post/2024-08-29--architectures.md

 (4) Back prop has some parallelization opportunities , but there are lot of dependencies too. wondering, hmm, what are some parallelization methods w.r.t. what us available?
 (5) are Horovod (and TFJobs) only really for deep learning or how about xgboost? (ah xgboost has its own, not on top of Horovod though)
 ## the dominant architectures/frameworks?
-Somehow I got the impression that, since whenever I opened up a google colab notebook in the past and saw GPU set up for tensorflow, and then later when I started working with Databricks, I got the impression that GPU and clusters were an either or thing.
+Somehow I got the impression that, since whenever I opened up a google colab notebook in the past and saw GPU set up for tensorflow or pytorch, and then later when I started working with Databricks, I got the impression that GPU and clusters were an either or thing.

 ### I learned
 - Not just GPU distributted vs cluster distributed, but also hybrid of these.